Skip to content

 Part Geometry Drives 60–80% of CNC Machining Cost

 Material accounts for 20–40% of a typical CNC part cost.
-The remaining 60–80% is machining time — driven entirely by geometry.
+The remaining 60–80% is machining time and is driven entirely by geometry.
 Every feature that requires a smaller tool, a slower feed, or a specialty cutter adds cycle time.
 The guidelines in this article target the six feature categories that cause the most cost escalation: wall thickness, pocket depth, corner radii, threads, holes, and undercuts.

 Thin Walls